jrbarrio85/PlainZombies_wWolves/README.md

 Version A17-1
 -Initial upload

 Disables Screamer horde calling and replaces the Wight, Spider, Dog, ZombieBear, Vulture, BossGrace, Wolf, and DireWolf with other zombies.
-6 versions available.

-Replaces with:
+There is a variation that includes wolves.

+All versions replace these:
+-Screamer horde calling
 -Wight = Burnt
 -Spider =Nurse
 -Dog = Cheerleader
 -ZombieBear = Fat Cop
 -ZombieVulture = Soldier
 -BossGrace = FarmerFeral
--Wolf = Biker
--DireWolf = Biker

 OPTIONAL:

--NoRad = Feral versions of themselves
--NoFeral_NoRad = normal versions of themselves

-NOTE: If you want wolves, make sure to pick a version pack with "_wWolves"

-There are 6 versions:

-[WITHOUT WOLVES]

--TraditionalZombies_PlainZombies- Normal Version (includes feral/radiated)
--TraditionalZombies_PlainZombies_NoRad- No Radiated
--TraditionalZombies_PlainZombies_NoFeral_NoRad- No Feral or Radiated

-[WITH WOLVES]

--TraditionalZombies_PlainZombies_wWolves- Normal Version with Wolves(includes feral/radiated)
--TraditionalZombies_PlainZombies_NoRad_wWolves- Removes any radiated zombies, keeps wolves -TraditionalZombies_PlainZombies_NoFeral_NoRad_wWolves- Removes any feral/radiated zombies, keeps wolves

-NOTE: Bears are left in, just the zombie version that was removed
+-Wolves = Includes Wolf, DireWolf

+NOTE: Removal of Ferals and Radiated has been removed as an option from this mod, for those options please refer to Traditional Zombies - No Ferals and or Radiated

 INSTALL: unzip and place TraditionalZombies_PlainZombies folder into the Mods folder, located @ steamlibrary/steamapps/common/7 days to die/Mods
 UNINSTALL: delete TraditionalZombies_PlainZombies folder from the Mods folder, located @ steamlibrary/steamapps/common/7 days to die/Mods